reputage/didery.js/docs/batch/batchPostRelays.rst

       "name": name string,
       "port": port string
   }
-Second is a urls array parameter that takes an array of URL strings.
+Second is a urls parameter that takes an array of URL strings.

 Return
 ======